Hey, Shopify Store Owner.

 When we see our funnel as linear, meaning the visitor goes from steps 1 to 5 sequentially, we ignore essential aspects of human interaction.

-As a result, we also try to improve our funnel by breakdown each step and tweaking them one by one, using different tactics to push the sale or push people to the next step.
+As a result, we also try to improve our funnel by breaking down each step and tweaking them individually, using different tactics to push the sales or people to the next step.

 The results of the two mindsets mentioned above in the short term give you quick results.